Cloud-CV/EvalAI/docs/pull_request.md

 **Step 2 : Picking up a issue**

-1. Pick up a suitable issue that you find will be facile for you to fix.
+1. Pick up a suitable issue that you find will be easy for you to fix.
 Moreover, you can also take the issues based on their labels.
-Almost every issue is marked with a label according to its difficulty.
+All the issues are marked with a label according to its difficulty.

-2. After selecting any issue, mention any mentor’s name there and ask him to assign it to you.
+2. After selecting any issue, ask the maintainers of the project to assign it to you and they will assign it based on its availability.

 3. Once it gets assigned , [create](https://git-scm.com/docs/git-checkout) a branch from your fork’s updated master branch using the following command
 `git checkout -b branch_name`